Kyle-Wire/ModelingExtremeHeat_GWP_ProvidenceRI_050225/README.md

 - Elevation (DEM): City of Providence Open Data Portal
 - Urban Form Data: City of Providence Open Data Portal
 - Green Spaces: City of Providence Open Data Portal & Rhode Island GIS Hub
-- Water Bodies:City of Providence Open Data Portal & Rhode Island GIS Hub
+- Water Bodies: City of Providence Open Data Portal & Rhode Island GIS Hub

 All intersected an processed datasets used in modeling are included in the /data/processed/ folder

 ###### License

-This repository is published under the MIT license.
-See LICENSE for details
+"This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 License."

 ###### Acknowledgments

-Special thanks to Carolyn, Xana, and Reynolds, who supported this work in ways beyond measure.
+Special thanks to Carolyn, Xana, and Reynolds, who supported this work in ways beyond modeling capabilities.
 This model was developed independently by Kyle Wire and builds upon climate planning research conducted for Brown University.